DrNeuroSurg/WT32-SC01-PLUS-AUDIO/README.md

 It shows how to initialize the screen creates some LVGL-widgets and plays a stream;

-You need to change SSID & Password !!
+You need to change SSID & Password  in src/main.cpp !!

 Simple, but working "out-of-the-box".